XinheLIU/Programming/algorithm-and-data-structure/data-structures/linear-list.md

   - Least Recent Used\(LRU\)
   - FIFO

-### Compare with Array
+### Linked List vs. Array

-- Pros
+Pros

-  - Dynamic Memory Allocation easier, Array is easier to out of memory
+- Dynamic Memory Allocation easier, Array is easier to go out of memory
 - Can frequently insert in the middle
-  - Visibility and flexibility - do not require to know the size, building blocks for other data types
+- Visibility and flexibility - do not require to know the size, can be building blocks for other data types
 - Being able to model the linked based relationship directly.

-- Cons
+Cons

 - Random Access is hard
 - Array can take advantage of CPU Cache, be visited faster
 - Hard memory management, more expensive in memory
   - frequent Garbage Collection in Java
   - not friendly to cache, more memory pieces

 ## Skip List